-Pelvic floor therapy is the treatment of the muscles of the pelvic floor and ensuring these muscles are working well and in conjunction with the rest of the body.
+Pelvic Floor Therapy at Realign Pelvic Health is the treatment of the muscles of the pelvic floor and ensuring these muscles are working well and in conjunction with the rest of the body.
 The pelvic floor muscles make up a hammock type sling at the bottom of your pelvis and are responsible for supporting the organs of the pelvic cavity (bladder, uterus, and rectum) along with numerous other jobs.
 The pelvic floor is one part of your core, so to truly address any dysfunction or impairment of the pelvic floor, you also need your abdominals, diaphragm, and back stabilizers assessed.

 Pelvic floor therapists are either physical or occupational therapists that have gone on to take additional courses to learn how to diagnose and treat pelvic floor dysfunction.